Pete Buttigieg has withdrawn his candidacy.

 - As part of a broader global push to phase out coal-fired power, Buttigieg advocates ending fossil fuel subsidies in the United States as well as incorporating that goal into trade agreements.
 He opposes any new fossil fuel leases on public lands.

-- He is one of more than four hundred mayors who have committed to upholding the Paris Agreement.
+- He is one of more than four hundred mayors who committed to upholding the Paris Agreement.
 He says he would recommit the United States to the accord and promote the participation of mayors and other subnational leaders in meeting its goals.

 - His proposal for massively expanding national service programs includes the establishment of a Climate Corps focused on conservation and building resilience to climate change.